 Cook Pork Chops

 - Preheat oven to 400°F (200°C).
 In a skillet, brown the chops in 4 tbsp butter over medium heat, 5-6 minutes per side.
-Remove and arrange in a shallow lidded casserole.Sprinkle crushed juniper berries over the chops.
+Remove and arrange in a shallow lidded casserole.Sprinkle lemon juice and crushed juniper berries over the chops.
 Add parsley and rosemary sprigs.
 Arrange apple slices over the chops, tucking some down the sides.Deglaze the pan the chops were browned in with a little cider.
 Add 2 tbsp butter until just melted.
 Pour pan juices over the apples and chops.Add enough cider to come up to the top of the chops but leaving the apple slices exposed.
 Cover casserole and bake in the oven for 30 minutes.
 Remove lid and add little more cider if necessary to top it off.
 Cook another 20-25 minutes with the lid off.
 Transfer chops to a plate and loosely cover with foil to keep warm.
 Remove apples to a seperate bowl.